hugogspereira/secure-real-time-streaming/README.md

 - We only consider attacks against the communication channels
 - We will consider that the endpoints (principals) and runtime environments for Streaming Server, Box and Media Player used tool are trusted components (in the TCB)
 - We will consider that the runtime stack (including JAVA-JVM/OS/firmware and hardware in use computers) is trustable
-- We will consider that the the JAVA runtime framework (JRE) is trustable
+- We will consider that the JAVA runtime framework (JRE) is trustable
 - We will consider that the cryptographic mechanisms are based on secure crypto algorithms (we can select/configure for their operation) and we consider that they are provided by trustable cryptographic providers in the JCA/JCE runtime support
 - We will consider that the Java development environment and used tools, are trustable